Policy

 Matches that cannot be fulfilled for reasons of unsuitable pitches shall always be postponed and rearranged for the first free fixture date available for both Teams.

-To determine the number of available players, Teams shall draw upon the full number of players that are registered with the league for that Team.
+To determine the number of available players, Teams shall draw upon the full number of players that are registered with the League for that Team.

 The minimum number of players for starting a match is

-Six is the minimum number of players required to constitute a Team for a Competition match at the time of the kick off.
+Seven (7) is the minimum number of players required to constitute a Team for a Competition match at the time of the kick off.

-Nine is the minimum number of players required to constitute a Team for a Competition match at the time of the kick off.
+Seven (7) is the minimum number of players required to constitute a Team for a Competition match at the time of the kick off.

-For reasons of child welfare it is at the manager’s discretion to play with a Team of less than 7 players (Juniors and Junior Girls) and 11 players (Intermediate and Intermediate Girls).
-No Team shall be obliged to a play a match if the size of the Team at the start of the match would comprise less than 7 players (Juniors and Junior Girls) and 11 players (Intermediate and Intermediate Girls).
-Although the Team is not obliged to play the match it is not necessarily entitled to postpone the match.
+No Team shall be obliged to a play a match if the size of the Team at the start of the match would comprise less than 7 players (Mini-Soccer and Mini-Soccer Girls) and 11 players (Youth and Youth Girls).

-If 3 or more players are unavailable due to school activities then a Team is entitled to postpone a match.
+For Mini-Soccer 5v5 and 7v7 matches if 3 or more players are unavailable due to school activities then a Team is entitled to postpone a match.
 If only 1 or 2 players are unavailable due to school activities then the Team is not entitled to postpone a match.
 All players that are unavailable due to school activities shall be backed up by written evidence from the school head teacher.
 Failure to provide such evidence before the original scheduled date of the match shall result in the match being awarded to the opposition as a 0 – 0 win.

 A Team cannot elect to concede a match.
 If the opposition agrees to a postponement then the fixture shall be fulfilled on the first free fixture date available for both Teams.